 Last but not least, tonight I made one of my favorite homemade-up recipes - ranch pork chops with sauteed onions!
 My mom and dad gave us a big box of goodies from Omaha Steaks for Christmas this year - perhaps the best gift ever.
 Included were 4 pork chops.
 I began by thawing them in cool water for about 20 mins (since I can't ever remember to put them in the fridge the night before).

 While they were thawing, I got all my other ingredients ready - not a very tough line up as you can see.
 One small onion sliced, pepper (I've gotten on a seasoned pepper kick lately), seasoning salt, ranch mix, frozen chopped red peppers, chicken broth (not pictured), and sherry.
 I LOVE to cook with sherry - it adds such a great flavor.
+Optional - One small dog to oversee the operation :-)

 First, I trimmed some of the fat from around the edges of each chop.
 Then, I heated up my frying pan to medium high and plopped them in.
 I poured in a little sherry while they were cooking and sprinkled them with the seasonings (salt, pepper, ranch mix).
 Let them cook a little on the first side, then flip.
 Rinse and repeat.
 (Not really - just a metaphor!)